 Creative B.C. said that the grant program aims to foster a productive local music scene.
 It even funds marketing projects so musicians can get more attention for their work in eastern Canada.

-With the Careers of B.C.
-Artists program that Joly falls under, Creative B.C. aims to increase and sustain economic activity and profit potential for the province’s musicians.
+With the Sound Recording program that Joly falls under, Creative B.C. aims to increase and sustain economic activity and profit potential for the province’s musicians.

 “Applicants needed to show a clear plan for what they were requesting funding for and how that marketing asset would be used to build their careers,” said Creative B.C. in an emailed statement.

 “The B.C.
 Music Fund aimed to support artists of all career levels.”